-- 3.1 Inability of the University to continue the appointment due to financial exigency or program redundancy [see 3.1.9.1]. - 4.0 Dismissal for Cause - 4.1.1 A Librarian holding a Part-Time, Limited-Term, Probationary, or Permanent Appointment may be dismissed for cause for any one of the following three reasons: professional incompetence, extended refusal to perform contracted academic duties, or moral turpitude. - 4.1.2 If the charge of moral turpitude arises from a charge of sexual harassment, this case will be dealt with, in the first instance, following the procedures outlined in the Sexual Harassment Policy & Procedures.
-If the Sexual Harassment Formal Hearing Panel recommends that the Librarian be dismissed, this recommendation must be referred to the Librarian Promotion and Assessment Committee by the University President for a formal dismissal procedure (see 4.2.1 4.5 below). - 4.1.3 If the charge of professional incompetence arises from a charge of research misconduct, this case will be dealt with, in the first instance, following the procedures outlined in the Integrity in Research Policy & Procedures.
-If the Committee on Research Integrity recommends that the Librarian be dismissed, this recommendation must be referred to the Librarian Promotion and Assessment Committee by the University President for a formal dismissal procedure (see 4.2.1 4.5 below). - 4.2.1 In a case where a Librarian is being considered for dismissal for cause, the University has the right to suspend the Librarian immediately from all Librarian duties, pending disposition of the case. - 4.2.2 In such circumstances, however, full salary shall be paid until final disposition. - 4.3.1 Dismissal for cause of a Librarian shall be by means of a formal dismissal procedure. - 4.3.2 A Librarian may waive the right to a formal hearing, in which case the University shall have the right to make and announce its decision. - 4.4.1.
-When there appear to be grounds for dismissal for cause, the Academic Vice-President & Provost shall be charged with the responsibility of initiating the dismissal procedure and carrying it forward to completion. - 4.4.2 Notice, in writing, shall be given to the Librarian of all the charges against them and the Librarian Promotion and Assessment Committee shall be convoked within 30 days of such notice to hear the case.
-At such hearing the Academic Vice-President & Provost shall be neither Chair, nor shall they vote. - 4.4.3 The Librarian shall have the right to be present, with or without counsel, and to present and to cross-examine witnesses. - 4.5 Within 48 hours of the conclusion of the hearing, the Committee shall send to the President, in writing, its recommendation(s) and, within 48 hours of receiving the

-- recommendation(s) of the Librarian Promotion and Assessment Committee, the President shall convey, in writing, to the Librarian their decision and the reason(s) therefore. - 5.0 The procedure governing an appeal against a decision to terminate employment is described in Article 1.7.
+3.1 Inability of the University to continue the appointment due to financial exigency or program redundancy [see 3.1.9.1].

+4.0 Dismissal for Cause

+- 4.1 A Librarian holding a Part-Time, Limited-Term, Probationary, or Permanent Appointment may be dismissed for cause for any one of the following three reasons: professional incompetence, extended refusal to perform contracted academic duties, or moral turpitude. - 4.1.1 If the charge of moral turpitude arises from a charge of sexual harassment, this case will be dealt with, in the first instance, following the procedures outlined in the Sexual Violence Response Policy.
+If the Sexual Harassment Formal Hearing Panel recommends that the Librarian be dismissed, this recommendation must be referred to LPAC by the University President for a formal dismissal procedure (see 4.2 5.0 below). - 4.1.2 If the charge of professional incompetence arises from a charge of research misconduct, this case will be dealt with, in the first instance, following the procedures outlined in the Integrity in Research Policy & Procedures.
+If the Committee on Research Integrity recommends that the Librarian be dismissed, this recommendation must be referred to LPAC by the University President for a formal dismissal procedure (see 4.2 5.0 below). - 4.1.3 In a case where a Librarian is being considered for dismissal for cause, the University has the right to suspend the Librarian immediately from all Librarian duties, pending disposition of the case.
+In such circumstances, however, full salary shall be paid until final disposition. - 4.2 Dismissal for cause of a Librarian shall be by means of a formal dismissal procedure. - 4.2.1 A Librarian may waive the right to a formal hearing, in which case the University shall have the right to make and announce its decision. - 4.2.2 When there appear to be grounds for dismissal for cause, the Academic Vice-President & Provost shall be charged with the responsibility of initiating the dismissal procedure and carrying it forward to completion. - 4.2.3 Notice, in writing, shall be given to the Librarian of all the charges against them and LPAC shall be convoked within thirty (30) days of such notice to hear the case.
+At such hearing the Academic Vice-President & Provost shall be neither Chair, nor shall they vote. - 4.2.4 The Librarian shall have the right to be present, with or without counsel, and to present and to cross-examine witnesses. - 4.2.5 Within forty-eight (48) hours of the conclusion of the hearing, the Committee shall send to the President, in writing, its recommendation(s) and, within forty-eight (48) hours of receiving the recommendation(s) of LPAC, the President shall convey, in writing, to the Librarian their decision and the reason(s) therefore. - 5.0 The procedure governing an appeal against a decision to terminate employment is described in Article 1.7.